-Davis is, admittedly, a hard-to-please woman.
+Davis was, admittedly, a hard-to-please woman.
 She often refused to deal with anyone who wasn’t the CEO, viewing any subordinate company executives as beneath her.
-She also takes issue with women in power.
+She also took issue with women in power.
 According to an article in Vanity Fair, in one issue of HIGHLIGHTS AND LOWLIGHTS, Davis wrote about a “FEMALE who came from the GTE side of the company” who was “JEALOUS of a woman who is FAMOUS and GLAMOROUS, unlike herself.”

 The notorious gadfly decided to erect her own postmortem monument in 1981 to celebrate her successes.
-She uses the tombstone to list her resume, divorces (there are four, two of which were etched in at later dates), and the fact that she never had children.
+She used the tombstone to list her resume, divorces (there are four, two of which were etched in at later dates), and the fact that she never had children.
 One of the accompanying stones contains a quote that clearly sums up her philosophy on life: “Power is greater than love, and I did not get where I am by standing in line nor by being shy.”

 Know Before You Go

 Rock Creek Cemetery is large but you can find the tombstones at the front entrance.
-While you're here you can also checkout the graves of Upton Sinclair and the Adams Memorial.
+While you're here you can also check out the graves of Upton Sinclair and the Adams Memorial.